Etosha National Park

 In this area and with a more undulating landscape, it makes for a very different wildlife experience.
 White dust and clay which makes up the Etosha Pan turns to a reddish brown soil during this time which may lead you to believe you have entered an entirely new park when you visit.

 The route from Okaukuejo to Dolomite is a roughly 175km’s with 15 waterholes evenly spaced out on route.
 These waterholes have been open for several years now and have recently been revamped, ensuring that the wildlife becomes more prolific in these areas.
 You can also access Dolomite from the Galton Gate which is located in the western border of park.
-You will need to have a reservation at Dolomite to visit this area or get access through the Galton Gate.

 Many keen photographers visit the park looking to enhance their skills and photo- library.
 In winter, the waterholes offer a unique opportunity to sit and wait for your subjects to come to you.
 The waterholes that surround the camps ensure that you are never left without something to photograph.
 The landscapes and the vast Etosha pan are always highlights for any photographer.
 Taking pictures of animal silhouettes crossing the vast pan is a picture that takes patience and a bit of luck, but the outcome is often something very unique to Etosha National Park.